If you’ve ever dreamt of coloring comics, this class is for you!

-We focus this class on, with all things, storytelling.
+We focus this class on storytelling.
 The aspect of comics that is unlike most other forms of printed art is that it tells a story and believe it or not, the coloring of a comic has a lot to do with how the story is told.

 - You will learn from best-selling and highly respected colorist Chris Sotomayor (Avengers, X-Men, Supreme Power, Batman, Firestorm).

 - You’ll get Chris’s lessons and lectures and discussions!